opencog/atomspace/opencog/sheaf/docs/README.md

    is, and what a (pre-)sheaf is, and demonstrates how the jigsaw-puzzle piece analogy formally meets the criteria for these mathematical objects.

+** [ram-cpu.pdf](ram-cpu.pdf) gives a precise mathematical defintion for a graph, a hypergraph and a metagraph, and, very importantly, explains how metagraphs are more efficient, more flexible and more powerful for storing graphs, than graph databases are.
+The representational differences are minor, but the side effects are major.
+This is a pre-req for understanding sheaf stores.